 HSBC sees double-digit wealth asset growth in Asia by 2023

-[HONG KONG] HSBC Holdings expects to achieve double-digit asset growth in its newly combined wealth business in Asia Pacific in the next three years, as it looks to grab a bigger share of the growing rich population, the unit's regional head told Reuters.
+HSBC Holdings PLC expects to achieve double-digit asset growth in its newly combined wealth business in the Asia-Pacific in the next three years, as it looks to grab a bigger share of the growing rich population, said the unit's regional head.

 The Asia-focused lender in February announced the merger of its global private banking and retail wealth businesses to create a new wealth and personal banking unit, part of a radical strategy overhaul at Europe's largest lender by assets.

-Aiming to become the top wealth manager in Asia Pacific in the medium-to-long-term, HSBC plans to sharpen its focus on clients with investable assets of over US$1 million, said Greg Hingston, regional head of wealth and personal banking business.
+Aiming to become the top wealth manager in the Asia-Pacific in the medium-to-long-term, HSBC plans to sharpen its focus on clients with investable assets of over US$1 million, said Greg Hingston, regional head of wealth and personal banking business.

 Historical data for the combined wealth business are yet to be reported.
 The bank's global retail wealth assets in the first quarter grew 6 per cent from a year-ago to US$480 billion, while private banking client assets fell 2 per cent to US$329 billion.